FalKon1256/pyramid-cards-dapp/README.md

 ## Key features:
 **• <ins>Transparent Odds:<ins>** Utilizing smart contracts, Pyramid Cards openly displays the probabilities of each card, ensuring that users are fully informed about their chances of winning or collecting rare cards, which helps to establish reasonable expectations and decisions.

-**• Blockchain-Based Fairness:** The DApp relies on Chainlink’s Verifiable Random Function (VRF) to generate randomness for card draws.
+**• <ins>Blockchain-Based Fairness<ins>:** The DApp relies on Chainlink’s Verifiable Random Function (VRF) to generate randomness for card draws.
 This guarantees the fairness of randomness and provides proof of integrity directly on the blockchain.

 **• Rewarding Collection Mechanism:** Players can collect card sets to redeem prizes, including Ethereum tokens, which provide users with an incentive of ultimate reward beyond collection value.